alexisgeorgiades2004/tfcb_2025/homeworks/homework02/README.md

 _Did you hit any points of frustration, and if so, how could we improve the material to avoid that frustration?_

+I ran into frustration with writing loops and scripts in the terminal, but this wasn't the material's fault.
+Overall, I thought the material/tutorial was useful in working through what we had learned in class.

 ## Problem 1